nvtkaszpir/bowden-wack2-compensation/README.md

 The script rudimentarily compensates G2 and G3 moves as well, but based only on the final position.
 The very first photo shows small curves looking the worst.

 The script by default deletes line width information and changes travel move information in the gcode.
-Avoid using gcode viewer for things beyond script modifications
+Avoid using gcode viewer for things beyond script modifications.

 **Script**

 The current script, as it stands, is fairly simple and could be implemented in firmware without too much math.
 For best theoretical accuracy, a recalculation should be done as the move happens, but if there's no compute power for